vrodriguezf/mlchaos/Notes.md

 * oguiza's `show_batch` works five times faster than `ai-fast-track`.
 The bottleneck must be in the creation of the `Datasets` object. oguiza's datasets take 5 seconds to be created, while ai-fast-track takes 100 milliseconds.

+15/09/2020

+cam.py: 498:             plt.scatter(t, tseries, cmap=cmap, c = acts)

+Replace tseries by tseries[ch], where ch is the channel of interest